Custom Descriptions & Metadata

 ,AnotherSymbolLib

-, etc.) must match the actual logical names of the libraries within your KiCad library directory (usually the filenames without the.kicad_sym
+, etc.) must match the actual logical names of the libraries as defined in KiCad’s library tables (sym-lib-table

 sym-lib-table